 In section \ref{section:statics}, we prove in Theorem \ref{thm:staticLimits} that quantum observables in large representations become classical observables.
 This is the implementation of Kirillov's orbit method, which proves quantitatively that large representations behave like symplectic leaves (here dressing orbits), and that the tensor product of two representations behaves like convolution of two orbital measures.
 Furthermore, we demonstrate the appearance of the crystal tensor product rule in the $r \rightarrow \infty$ limit.
 We feel that this is instructive to prepare for the proof of the Main Theorem which deals with diffusive limits.
 In that sense, the Main Theorem is about infinitely many tensor products and infinitely many convolutions.

 Finally, in section \ref{section:dynamics}, we tackle the proof of the Main Theorem \ref{thm:main}, which unifies the representation theoretic construction of Biane and the geometric construction of Bougerol-Jeulin.
-There, we isolate in separate subsections an independent proof of Theorem \ref{thm:BJ} and the argument that the dynamics of $\Lambda$ do not depend on $r>0$.
+There, we isolate in separate subsections an independent proof of Theorem \ref{thm:BJ} and the argument that the dynamic of $\Lambda$ does not depend on $r>0$.